rwcarlsen/cas/README.rst

     Actually - I would like the meta-blobs to really stay meta-blobs.
     If somebody has real, hardy, application data, it should go in separate blobs referenced in ContentRefs.

+- cli tool for mounting/inspecting an object's history.
+Just use fad-find, fad-ref, fad-mount instead.